CAB Logo - Adviceguide home page link

 How to pay council tax

-Council tax bills should be sent out in April.
-You have the right to pay by 10 instalments.
-Local authorities may accept weekly or fortnightly payments.
-Some may also offer a reduction in the total bill if it is paid all at once, at the beginning of the year.
+Some councils might also offer a reduction in the total bill if it is paid all at once, at the beginning of the year.

 Arrears